ShizukaDonaghue/luve/README.md

 * As a Business Owner/Staff, I can easily add a new brand to the store so that I can broaden the range of products that we offer.

-* As a Business owner/staff, I can edit delivery charge and free delivery threshold so that I can update them as required.
+* As a Business owner/staff, I can edit delivery charges and free delivery threshold so that I can update them as required.

 * As a Business Owner/Staff, I can respond to a product review posted by a shopper so that I can provide clarification or feedback where appropriate.